nervosnetwork/docs.nervos.org/website/docs/basics/glossary.md

 ---

 ### Governance Script Hash
-A Blake2b hash of a Type Script which is used as an identifier for the Script when referenced by a Cell.
+A Blake2b hash of a type script which is used as an identifier for the script when referenced by a cell.

 #### Synonyms
 - [Type Script Hash](#type-script-hash)